UPC Codes: What They Are and How They Work

 Why Do UPC Codes Have 12 Numbers?

-The 12-digit UPC code is actually three groups of numbers with different purposes.
+The 12-digit UPC code is made up of three groups of numbers with different purposes.
 In a product UPC, the first six numbers indicate the manufacturer, the next five digits are an item number, and the final number is the check digit.

 The manufacturer's section of the UPC is technically called the UPC Company Prefix.
-It is assigned to the manufacturer when they apply for a UPC barcode.
-The UPC code for every item that the manufacturer sells will start with this number.
+It's assigned to the manufacturer when they apply for a UPC barcode.
+Every item that the manufacturer sells will start with this number.

-The item number is assigned to each individual product by the manufacturer.
-For example, the item numbers for a 6-pack of strawberry yogurt, a single container of strawberry yogurt, and a single blueberry yogurt from the same manufacturer would all be different from one another.
+The second group of numbers, the item number, is assigned to each individual product by the manufacturer.
+For example, the item numbers for a six-pack of strawberry yogurt, a single container of strawberry yogurt, and a single blueberry yogurt from the same manufacturer would all be different from one another.

 Why Are UPCs Sometimes Shorter Than 12 Digits?

-In order to be able to print UPC barcodes on smaller packages, there is a way of compressing the zeros in a UPC to save space, which results in barcodes with less than 12 digits.
+It can be difficult to fit a 12-digit UPC on a small package.
+To solve this problem, you can compress the zeros in a UPC to save space, which results in barcodes with less than 12 digits.
 You can read more about zero-compressed numbers from How Things Work.

 UPC codes also don't carry information about where a product was manufactured, despite various viral emails and social media posts claiming otherwise.
 You can't look at certain numbers of a UPC code and determine that the product was made in China or other countries.
-EIN numbers commonly used in Europe may contain this information.
+EIN numbers, which are commonly used in Europe, may contain this information.

 UPC Codes and Sweepstakes